-The Center for the Art of East Asia and the Department of Art History at the University of Chicago has closed the application process for a one-year Postdoctoral Instructor for the academic year 2022-2023.
-This post is for a scholar in East Asian art history who will further his/her own research at the University of Chicago.
+The Center for the Art of East Asia and the Department of Art History at the University of Chicago has closed the application process for a one-year Postdoctoral Instructor for the academic year 2023-2024.
+This position will not be available for the academic year 2024-2025.
+This post is for a scholar in East Asian Art History who will further his/her own research at the University of Chicago.
 The holder of this position

 1) is required to be in residence,